AlexanderSC1821/PixelBox-25/README.md

 Run the Pixelbox software:
 python3 touchToLED.py

-If scrollingText.py exists in the same folder, Pixelbox will automatically start the scrolling text feature on launch.
 7. Using Pixelbox

 Touch Interaction
 	•	Touch coordinates are mapped to the 16×16 LED matrix.
 	•	Drawing and erasing modes are supported depending on your version of the code.
 	•	Orientation toggles and developer features are also available if enabled.

-Scrolling Text
-	•	Automatically starts if scrollingText.py is present.
-	•	Customize text inside that file.
-	•	Disable startup by commenting out the import inside touchToLED.py.

 ⸻